newbold/gh_actions_user_test/weblog/static-pages/home.md

 # This is the home page

-Welcome to the home page!
+Welcome to the home page.

+This is the home page.